amelaye/biophp/README.md

 ## Content
 At this moment, this is a Symfony3.4 application, divided into 3 bundles :
 - **AppBundle :** Core of the application.
+The entities will be linked to the datatabase, Made to insert sequences data from your experiments.
+I took and modelized with Doctrine this structure : http://genephp.sourceforge.net/mysql_dbscripts.html
 - **MinitoolsBundle :** Some useful forms, directly inspired from the original Minitools, but refactored.
 This uses some AppBundle features.
-- **DatabaseBundle :** I think it will be fusionned with AppBundle, the database is made to insert sequences data from your experiments.
-I took and modelized with Doctrine this structure : http://genephp.sourceforge.net/mysql_dbscripts.html
+This bundle will be soon desolidarized from this project, it will be available in another package.

 The application is connected with a **REST API**, for the Biology Data, available at : http://api.amelayes-biophp.net.